JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 ### Common Properties

-Any message and multiple attribute supports the optional attributes `timestamp` and `flowId`.
+Any message supports the optional attributes `timestamp` and `flowId`.
 In the following examples, `<messageName>` is the name of the specific service message.

 #### Message Creation Timestamp